Contact Lens Care

 Damaged nerves in the brain or spinal can cause neurological disorders, which may result in anisocoria.

-An example of this is Horner's Syndrome.
+An example of this is Horner's Syndrome, where there is interruption of the nerve supply that subserves our “fright /fight / flight /.
 Anisocoria caused by nervous system disorders are often accompanied by double vision, strabismus or a drooping eyelid.

 Brain disorders causing anisocoria include strokes, tumours and haemorrhage (head injury).